 From Nigeria to the NFL, Chicago Bears OL Roy Mbaeteka hopes to continue his football fairy tale

-For 3 hours and 9 minutes, with the Bears running 59 plays on offense and 27 more on special teams, Mbaeteka waited to see if he’d get another brief opportunity for in-game action.
+For 3 hours and 9 minutes, with the Bears running 59 plays on offense and 27 more on special teams, Mbaeteka waited to see if he would get another brief opportunity for in-game action.
 But his call never came.
-He saw only two snaps across the entire month of NFL preseason games — as part of the Bears field goal team.
+He saw only two snaps across the entire month of NFL preseason games — as part of the Bears field-goal team.

-But why would Mbaeteka pout or check out when his education in the sport where he is trying to build a career remains elementary?
+But why would Mbaeteka pout or check out when his education in the sport in which he is trying to build a career remains elementary?

 “I don’t like to dwell on negative thoughts,” he said.
 “Even standing there and watching, I’m still learning a lot about this game and observing other people to see how they operate.
 There’s a big learning curve for me.